-In accordance with Section 487 (2) of the Companies Act 2006, the Company held a meeting on 26 August 2020 at which accounts were laid, appointed the auditors RSM UK Audit LLP as its auditors, to hold office until the next such General Meeting.
+In accordance with Section 487 (2) of the Companies Act 2006, appointed the auditors Bishop Fleming as its auditors, to hold office until the next time Halesowen College, its ultimate parent, retenders for external audit.
 As determined by Section 492 of the Companies Act, the directors resolved that the remuneration of the auditors shall be in accordance with the tender conducted by Halesowen College.